hyperledger/besu/docs/JSON-RPC-API/Using-JSON-RPC-API.md

 $ wscat -c ws://<JSON-RPC-ws-endpoint:port>
 ```

-After the connection is established, the terminal will display a '>' prompt.
+After the connection is established, the terminal displays a '>' prompt.
 Send individual requests as a JSON data package at each prompt:

 ```bash